JoshLauzon1/Bosher22222/README.md

 - 👋 Hi, I’m @Bosher22222
-- 👀 I’m interested in Machine Learning and the future of the industry.
 - 🌱 I’m currently majoring in Computer Engineering at Michigan State University
 - 💞️ I’m looking to collaborate on any project that is beginner friendly and can help me learn the basics.
 - 📫 How to reach me lauzonj1@msu.edu